JiangQing994/Luna-Archive-of-Dreams/README.md

 use [DownGit](https://downgit.github.io/) to download singular dumps from this archive

 ## DISCLAIMER
-These save files were tested on yuzu emulator + aren't supposed to work online!
+These save files aren't supposed to work online!

 ## Supporting